Douro: Geography

 In its Spanish section, the Douro crosses the great Castilian meseta and meanders through five provinces of the autonomous community of Castile and León: Soria, Burgos, Valladolid, Zamora, and Salamanca, passing through the towns of Soria, Almazán, Aranda de Duero, Tordesillas, and Zamora.

 The most important tributaries in this region are the Pisuerga, passing through Valladolid, and the Esla, which passes through Zamora.
 This region is generally semi-arid plains, with wheat and in some places, especially near Aranda de Duero, with vineyards, in the Ribera del Duero wine region.
-Sheep rearing is also still important.
+Sheep rearing is also important.

 The drainage basin borders those of Miño to the north, Ebro to the east, and Tajo to the south.

-For 112 km, the river forms part of the national border line between Spain and Portugal, in a region of narrow canyons.
+For 112 km, the river forms part of the border between Spain and Portugal, in a region of narrow canyons.
 It formed a historical barrier to invasions, creating a cultural/linguistic divide.
 In these isolated areas, in which the Aldeadávila Dam impounds the river, there are protected areas: the International Douro Natural Park (on the Portuguese side) and the Arribes del Duero Natural Park (on the Zamoran margin).

 The Douro fully enters Portuguese territory just after the confluence with the Águeda River; once the Douro enters Portugal, major population centres are less frequent along the river.
 Except for Porto and Vila Nova de Gaia at the river mouth, the only population centres of any note are Foz do Tua, Pinhão and Peso da Régua.
 Tributaries here are small, merging into the Douro along the canyons; the most important are Côa, Tua, Sabor, Corgo, Tavora, Paiva, Tâmega, and Sousa.
 None of these small, fast-flowing rivers is navigable.